jondwaite/jondwaite.github.io/content/post/2018-02-25-using-vmware-container-service-extension-cse.md

 Be careful with the memory specification is it is in MB and not GB.

 I chose to generate a public/private key to access the cluster nodes without needing a password, but this is optional.
-If you want to use key authentication you will need to generate a key pair and specify the public key filename in the cluster creation command using the &#8211;ssh-key switch.
+If you want to use key authentication you will need to generate a key pair and specify the public key filename in the cluster creation command using the -ssh-key switch.

 To deploy a cluster with 3 worker nodes into our VDC where each node has 4GB of RAM and 2 CPUs using my public key and the network and storage profile identified above: